eehh-stanford/gceid/odds.md

 specialized in exotic game and had regular contact with several species of live caged animals.

-Sampling effort thus turned to the exotic animal markets of Guangdong.
+Sampling effort thus turned to the animal markets of Guangdong.
 A team from the University of Hong Kong and the Guangdong CDC sampled animals from a market in Shenzhen.
 A total of seven common game animals to the market were subjected to both nasal and fecal sampling.
 Virus was repeatedly detected in palm civets.
 These researchers also took nasal samples from the animal traders, in addition to hospital workers, Guandong CDC employees, and health visitors to a clinic as a controls.
 A